amelia-kawasaki/dsc_capstone/README.md

 To run on all data:
 > python3 run.py

-Or with a custom config file:
+To run on all data with a custom config file:
 > python3 run.py all [json config file]

 To run the code on test section of data: